NileshM2/Summer-Olympics/README.md

 # Summer-Olympics
-nk
-# Analysis of Summer Olympics data from csv file using pandas and python3
+Analysis of Summer Olympics data from csv file using pandas and python3